Catch Weighing and Catch Monitoring for the Groundfish and Crab Fisheries of the GOA and BSAI

 NMFS will perform video monitoring, bin monitoring, at-sea scale, and observer sampling station inspections in Dutch Harbor, Kodiak or the Puget Sound area.
 We need to receive a request for an inspection at least 10 working days in advance of the requested inspection.

-- Video Monitoring, Bin Monitoring, At-sea Scale, and Observer Sampling Station Inspection Request Form NEW!
+- Video Monitoring, Bin Monitoring, At-sea Scale, and Observer Sampling Station Inspection Request Form

 - Scale Inspection Appointment Schedule

 Before a scale can be used to officially weigh catch at-sea it has to be inspected by a NMFS-authorized inspector.
 The inspector will check to make sure the scale is properly installed, all components of the scale are functioning (printer, display, software) and it can pass a performance test.
 The performance test consists of weighing a known quantity of test material (sand in bags) and making sure the scale being tested weighs the material accurately.
 In order to perform this test on a flow scale or hopper scale, the inspector we will be passing the test material across the scale in the same manner fish/crab would pass across the scale.
 Therefore, infeed belts must be operational before the test can be done.

 - 79 FR 68610, November 18, 2014.
 Final rule to revise the at-sea scales program for catcher/processor vessels and motherships that are required to weigh catch at sea.
 Effective December 18, 2014.

 - 63 FR 5836, 2/4/98: Technical and Performance Requirements

 - Scales Approved for Use At-Sea

 - Record of Daily Automatic Hopper Scale Tests